Collection of bottle gourd recipes.

 Bottle gourd is regarded as one of the healthiest vegetables in India.
 It has multiple health benefits, including high dietary fiber, rich in iron, and vitamin B and C. They are known to help with digestion and sleeping disorder.
 The juice of bottle gourd is known to promote weight loss and stabilise blood sugar levels.

-How to select bottle gourd
+How to select it

 Select bottle gourd that is fresh and tender.
 The skin should be pale green without any spots or blemish.
 It should be firm and should not have a soft flesh.
 Fresh bottle gourd will have its dried flower still attached at the tip.
 When you cut the bottle gourd, if there are any seeds, discard them.
 The seeds of the bottle gourd are edible and are tender if the bottle gourd is tender.
 As the bottle gourd matures, the seeds become hard and lose their taste.

-My recipe collection
+My bottle gourd recipes collection

 Here is a collection of my recipes featuring bottle gourd as the main ingredient.